 You can use the laundry egg in your ‘pre-wash’ cycle if you have one.
 This initial wash will help remove odour and excess urine before your ‘actual’ wash’.
 When the pre-wash cycle ends, you can just leave the laundry egg in your washing machine and start your ‘actual’ wash cycle.
 This is the time to add some essential oil for extra fragrance if you like.

-For a more detailed instruction, we’ve created a page on top tips to wash your cloth nappies using our laundry egg.
+For a more detailed instructions, we’ve created a page on top tips to wash your cloth nappies using our laundry egg.

 Will the Laundry Egg harm washing machines?

-No, the Laundry Egg is perfectly safe to use with all makes of washing machine.
-It is made from soft durable rubber, so it is gentle on your machine.
+No, the ecoegg Laundry Egg is perfectly safe to use with all makes of washing machines.
+It is made from soft, durable rubber, so it is gentle on your machine. cc

 Can the Ecoegg laundry egg be used in all temperature washes?